benarnav/benarnav.github.io/posts/dream_mech_interp.md

     return dream
 ```
 I experimented with two loss functions, l2 norm and a Gram matrix.
 Using the Gram matrix in calculating the loss is typically used in [style transfer applications](https://arxiv.org/pdf/1508.06576){:target="_blank" rel="noopener"}, like taking a photograph of a dog and generating a new image of it in the style of a Picasso painting.
 In this context using this loss is designed to make the dreams follow the style of the input image.
-I also tried zeroing all the gradients with `zero_grad()` but this caused the dream elements to quickly overwhelm the image, making interpretability more difficult.
+I also tried zeroing all the model gradients with `zero_grad()` but this caused the dream elements to quickly overwhelm the image, making interpretability more difficult.
 If your goal was to create interesting images though, this might be a better route.

 ## Mechanistic interpretability: What makes a ship a ship?
 I chose to focus on images of ships because they contain a lot of diverse elements.
 There are the natural aspects of the sea and clouds as well as distinctly engineered elements: the sharp lines of the hull, the repeated patterns of windows or containers and rows of antennae and smoke stacks.